 1856: Based on tax records, the Whisker's 2017 book identifies B.H.
 Walker as a St. Clair Township, Bedford County gunsmith in 1856.
 I would sure like to know if there was more than one Walker in the 1856 tax list whose first name began with a "B".

 1860: The Whisker's 2017 book also reports that B.H.
 Walker appears in the 1860 federal census of Galesburg, Knox County, Illinois as a gunsmith.
-I would sure like to know what this census record says about his age and birthplace.
-Does it indicate he was born in Pennsylvania?
+A correspondent reports that the B.H.
+Walker of Galesburg is listed as 26-years-old and Pennsylvania born.

 1861: The 1861 City Directory of Galesburg, Illinois is said to identify a Benjamin H. Walker on the west side of Boon's Avenue, two doors south of Main Street, who was doing "gunsmithing, repairing and lock manufacturing".
 That individual is said to be a Civil War Veteran.
 I can't find Boon's Avenue on the maps in the Galesburg portion of the 1870 Knox County atlas.

 1861 to 1865: Volume 2 of Bates' "History of Pennsylvania volunteers, 1861-5" indicates that a Corporal Benj.
 H. Walker enlisted in Company G of the 57th Pennsylvania Volunteer infantry on January 1, 1864 and mustered out with the company on June 29, 1865.
-It indicates he was a Veteran who enlisted in Bradford County, and I suspect that means he reenlisted on January 1, 1864.
+It indicates he was a Veteran who enlisted in Bradford County, and I believe that means he reenlisted on January 1, 1864.
 That was in the timeframe when about two thirds of the Veterans of the Regiment re-enlisted.
-Since this individual enlisted in Bradford County, is it merely an assumption by a findagrave.com contributor that he was the son of the Benjamin H. Walker of underground railroad fame?
-I don't know.
+Since this individual enlisted in Bradford County, I am not sure how the creator of the aforementioned web page knows this individual was the son of the Benjamin H. Walker of underground railroad fame.
 If he did join the Regiment in 1861 as I suspect, then it seems less likely that he is the 1861 Galesburg, Illinois gunsmith.

 1877: Click here to see an excerpt from the Pleasantville (Alum Bank P.O.) portion of the 1877 book "County Atlas of Bedford Pennsylvania" that shows two properties that are labeled "B. H. Walker".